Sumo Logic ahead of the packRead article

 Internet-related infrastructure is closely tied to networking and telecommunications components of IT infrastructure.
 Websites that are hosted on internal or external servers, cloud-based web applications, web software development tools and web hosting services are all part of the IT infrastructure.

 IT organizations in businesses that use legacy systems may be engaged in implementing new IT infrastructure to update legacy systems with new applications that are more powerful and robust for the modern technological setting.

 Cloud service providers have changed the way that IT organizations choose to manage the infrastructure elements that are crucial for their daily activities.
 In the past, organizations that wanted to undergo a digital transformation had no choice but to own and operate their own IT systems.
 Today, thanks to the introduction and proliferation of cloud computing, it has become easier than ever for organizations to outsource infrastructure management according to one of three common models:

-Platform-as-a-Service - In this model, and IT organization outsources its physical infrastructure and development platform to a third-party service provider.
+Platform-as-a-service - In this model, an IT organization outsources its physical infrastructure and development platform to a third-party service provider.
 This includes networking and storage infrastructure, servers, virtualization, operating systems, middleware, and runtime.

 Today's leading IT organizations choose infrastructure management solutions that help automate and streamline processes, drive efficiency and reduce costs.
 Some of the most common software features include:

-- Trend analysis and dashboarding using data from all sources within a hybrid cloud environment
+Trend analysis and dashboards using data from all sources within a hybrid cloud environment

-- Monitoring and troubleshooting of individual physical hardware assets and virtual machines
+Monitoring and troubleshooting of individual physical hardware assets and virtual machine

 Sumo Logic is an industry-leading solution that enables IT organizations to engage in more efficient infrastructure management.
 With Sumo Logic, IT organizations can aggregate data in the form of log files from applications and machines across the network, visualize that data in real-time dashboards and use it to drive infrastructure management decisions.